 Climbing Day Camp – Clip and climb your way to an awesome March Break!
+The Altitude camp is being offered for both the Quebec break (Feb.
+29 to March 4) and the Ontario break (March 14 to 18).

 Learn about Ottawa’s history at the Bytown Museum and stop by the museum’s newly redesigned Youth Activity Area.
 Here, kids can learn about Bytown through the characters of Clara and Henry while also learning what Victorian life was like through historic toys, journal entries and more.

 Spring Break Ski Lessons – Learn how to ski from professionals during spring break with their 3, 4, or 5 day lesson options.
+Your lift ticket is valid for the day with a two-hour lesson.

 Canada Agriculture and Food Museum